marcoreni/docs-publisher-action/README.md

 When enabling this strategy, the script will generate documentation for every package available, then it will look every package for an unpublished version and publish everything that is not already published.
-This allows to run this action with `concurrency` + `cancel-in-progress`.
+This allows to run this action with `concurrency` + `cancel-in-progress` without issues.

 ### `versions-sorting`